 A total of 41 semester credit hours are needed to complete the SPIA MPA program.
 A mandatory socialization seminar and five core courses introduce students to the various fields of public administration and policy.
 In addition, two required courses in research methods assist students in developing a familiarity with quantitative techniques in public sector decision making.
 Students must also select six courses from among our elective specializations to complete their course requirements.
-Finally, students must complete an internship and capstone paper, as well as pass a final comprehensive exam to complete their degree.
+Finally, students must complete an internship and capstone paper, as well as a portfolio to complete their degree.